-remove from the game - When game text instructs you to remove a card from the game, do not place it in any discard pile.
+- remove from the game When game text instructs you to remove a card from the game, do not place it in any discard pile.
 Instead, separate it from all other cards in the game.
-Return the card to its owner's deck only after the game has ended.

-reveal - When an effect says to reveal a card, that card is shown to all players.

-selections - When a card is to be chosen by random selection, shuffle together all eligible cards, hold them so the faces of the cards cannot be seen, and let your opponent draw a single card, at random, from this group.
+Return the card to its owner's deck only after the game has ended. - reveal When an effect says to reveal a card, that card is shown to all players.
+They may look at the entire card.
+If you are not told where to place the card afterward, return it to where it came from. - selections When a card is to be chosen by random selection, shuffle together all eligible cards, hold them so the faces of the cards cannot be seen, and let your opponent draw a single card, at random, from this group.